localstack/docs/content/en/contributing/multi-account-region-testing.md

 ## Manually trigger the workflow

-To manually trigger the scheduled workflow, you can change set the value of `randomize-aws-credentials` to `true` in the [workflow](https://github.com/localstack/localstack/blob/master/.circleci/config.yml#L13).
+To manually trigger the scheduled workflow in case you have the permissions, you can change set the value of `randomize-aws-credentials` to `true` in the [workflow](https://github.com/localstack/localstack/blob/master/.circleci/config.yml#L13).
 This will trigger the tests with randomised account and region credentials.

 {{< alert title="Note">}}
 Make sure to change the value back to `false` after the tests are completed.